 - Hemisferic, Science museum and Oceanografic are the main three attractions of the city of arts and science center and are a must-visit for everyone who comes to Valencia.
 Built by the famous Valencian architect Santiago Calatrava this stunning masterpiece can be visited during the day or night.

-- Turia Gardens is a 9 meter (30 feet) long green belt that has become a favorite spot for Valencians and visitors alike.
+- Turia Gardens is a 9 km (6 Miles) long green belt that has become a favorite spot for Valencians and visitors alike.
 Besides being an ideal environment for running, cycling or simply relaxing with a picnic under the trees the Turia Gardens are home to must-see tourist attractions and events.

 - Valencia Cathedral